Second Temple period: Burial

+Monumental burial

+The earliest known Jewish burial monument was built by Simon Thassi, a Hasmonean leader who ruled Judea from 143 to 134 BCE.
+Simon constructed an now-lost elaborate tomb complex for his family in Modi'in.
+This tomb, described in 1 Maccabees and by Josephus, featured seven pyramids for his family members, surrounded by great columns adorned with suits of armor and carved ships, intended to be visible to all who sailed the sea.

 In Jerusalem

 A number of especially lavish tombs were built around Jerusalem during the early Roman period.
-Examples are the so-called "Tombs of the Sanhedrin" and the monumental tombs of the Kidron Valley.
+Examples are the so-called "Tombs of the Sanhedrin", Umm al-Amad, and the monumental tombs of the Kidron Valley, including the Tomb of Absalom, Tomb of Zechariah, and the Tomb of Benei Hezir.
 As a common practice in the Greco-Roman world, these tombs were built along ancient roads that have since disappeared.
 Scholars believe these tombs were built by individuals seeking to elevate themselves and their families in the eyes of Jews in both the Land of Israel and the Diaspora by employing temple-like architectural designs.
 One of the most well known sites of the period, also built near Jerusalem, is the rock-cut funerary complex known as the "Tombs of the Kings", which may be associated with Helena of Adiabene.

 According to Jewish Law (Mishnah, Bava Batra tractate), due to the sanctity of Jerusalem and the impurity of the dead, burial was only allowed beyond the city's walls and fifty cubits away.
 When the city expanded, the cemeteries were removed (except for the graves of the House of David and Huldah).
-It has been suggested that the Uzziah Tablet, which says "Hither were brought the bones of Uzziah, king of Judah.
+It has been suggested that the Uzziah tablet, which says "Hither were brought the bones of Uzziah, king of Judah.
 Not to be opened", might indicate that king Uzziah's tomb was relocated beyond the city's walls during this period.
 Jericho's cemetery was also located outside the town's limits.